topcoder-platform/forums/docs/BuildVanillaForums.md

 1.Clone or download a repo.
 Go to the root folder: cd `Vanilla_3.3`

+2.The 'forum' repo overrides Vanilla files.
+Copy 'forums/vanilla' to `Vanilla_3.3`.

-2.Run the command to install dependencies and build:
+3.Run the command to install dependencies and build:
 `composer install or php composer.phar install`

 You should see output